-When I was 9 years old, I was in the last year of primary school while my sister was in junior high.
-On Wednesdays, I didn’t have class, but she did, and my parents considered us old enough to be home without a nanny, so I would make my own lunch.
-Maybe my memory fails me, but I seem to remember that this involved a lot of canned beef ravioli, warmed up in a saucepan.
+When I was 9 years old and in the last year of primary school, I didn’t have class on Wednesdays.
+My parents considered me old enough to be home without a nanny, so I would make my own lunch.
+This involved a lot of canned beef ravioli, warmed up in a saucepan.
 From time to time, scorched ravioli in a saucepan, the reward for getting a bit too engrossed in some paper-cutting activity or other.

-Oeuf cocotte is made by cooking an egg in a little ramequin, on top of other ingredients – usually ham and crème fraîche, with an optional topping of grated cheese.
+Oeuf cocotte is made by cooking an egg in a ramequin, along with other ingredients — usually ham and crème fraîche, with an optional topping of grated cheese.
 “Cocotte” is a cute word for a hen, and is also an old-fashioned endearing – or condescending, depending on the tone – term for a girl.
 So I guess “Oeuf Cocotte” could be accurately translated as “Chick Egg”.

-And this was, in effect, the very first recipe I ever followed, the very first dish I ever prepared from scratch and unsupervised.
-Of course, eggs cooked in the microwave are impossibly rubbery, and sometimes they even imploded if left to cook for too long.
+This was, in effect, the very first recipe I ever followed, the very first dish I ever prepared from scratch and unsupervised.
+Of course, eggs cooked in the microwave are impossibly rubbery, and sometimes they even imploded if left in there for too long.
 But the pride of eating something I had prepared myself more than made up for it.

 - 1 egg